strozz1432/Feedback-Forum/README.md

 # Feedback-Forum

-Feedback Forum Template created for someone.
+Feedback Forum Template created for another user.

-Includes Security measures such as XSS attack prevention, Minor Honeypots, anti-DOS and anti-DDOS.
+Includes defence against a variable of atttacks.

 Any user may use and distribute this prototype for their own needs.